SherG/cool-iron/blog/jamstack.md

 For cost or functionality reasons, a business with a complicated site that's running many marketing tools and custom code and has already been build in WordPress or Drupal, may want to stick with what they've got.

 But don't let that deter you from improving your speed and performance.
-After a redesign, <a href="https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fdigital.com%2F&tab=mobile">this massive WordPress site</a> made significant speed gains.
+After a redesign, <a href="https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fdigital.com%2F&tab=mobile">this massive WordPress site</a> made impressive speed gains.

 If you're serious about Drupal performance, <a href="https://www.acquia.com/">go with Acquia</a>.
 More importantly, consult with them on the best way to get optimal speed with your Drupal site.
 They're experts.
 I tapped their expertise back when I was managing the Drupal site I mentioned earlier.
 And I was amazed by the speed and performance results.